 Fondi in South Lazio Italy

-The town of Fondi is situated approximately midway between Rome and Naples.
-It is sited slightly inland from the coast of South Lazio on the wide fertile Plain of Fondi.
-Fondi’s landscape is made up of a patchwork of fields, drainage channels, large greenhouses, orange groves and fruit orchards enhanced by the scenic backdrop provided by the Ausoni and Aurunci Mountains.
-It is a huge agricultural centre and its strategic position has made it into one of Italy’s most important wholesale fruit and vegetable markets, namely MOF (Mercato Ortofrutticolo di Fondi).
+The town of Fondi is situated approximately midway between Rome and Naples and is positioned along the ancient Appian Way or Via Appia.
+It is sited slightly inland from the coast of South Lazio on the wide fertile plain of Fondi, backed by the Ausoni and Aurunci mountains.
+It’s landscape is made up of a patchwork of fields, large greenhouses, orange groves, fruit orchards and drainage channels.
+Indeed the town is a huge agricultural centre and its strategic position has made it one of Italy’s most important wholesale fruit and vegetable markets, named MOF (Mercato Ortofrutticolo di Fondi).

-There are also several coastal lakes in this area some of which are volcanic in origin.
-The largest is named the Lago di Fondi, with its characteristic Torre del Pesce, it is a natural reserve rich in flora and fauna.
-There is another lake named Lago Lungo, which is situtated nearer the coast and bordered by sand dunes, and also Lago di San Puoto.
+There are several coastal lakes which are volcanic in origin.
+The largest is named the Lago di Fondi, where there is a characteristic tower named la Torre del Pesce.
+This area is a natural reserve rich in flora and fauna.
+There are two more lakes, one is named Lago Lungo, which is situtated nearer the coast and bordered by sand dunes, and the other is Lago di San Puoto.